erf/vis-plug/README.md

 `:plug-update` - update plugins in conf (using git pull)

+`:plug-upgrade` - download and overwrite current version of vis-plug

 `:plug-rm {name}` - remove plugin by name (see `plug-list` for name)

 `:plug-clean` - delete all plugins in conf